Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Methods

-\paragraph{Simulation Setup and Evaluation Protocol} 2D and 3D environments run for 200 time steps per episode while data is collected in parallel using 64 simulated environments.
+\paragraph{Simulation Setup and Evaluation Protocol} We fix the simulation time step at $\Delta t = 0.02$\,s (50\,Hz) for both the 2D and 3D tasks.
+2D and 3D episodes last 200 environment steps while data is collected in parallel across 64 simulated environments.
 At the start of each episode, a random robot configuration is sampled to define the target end-effector position, and a new random configuration is selected for the initial state.
 The initial velocities are always set to zero.

 For evaluation, the 2D task uses 8 hand-crafted initial and target configurations shared across runs.
 In the 3D setting, we sample 64 fixed random initial and target states per run.
 Although these vary with the seed and prevent exact comparisons between runs, they offer internal consistency.
+Unless stated otherwise, x-axes in learning curves refer to training iterations rather than environment or network time steps.

-\paragraph{Iterative Development Process} To identify a robust training configuration, we first applied the necessary methods from \autoref{sec:necessary_steps} to the 2D reaching task, performing a coarse hyperparameter search to establish viable initializations for: time constants ($\tau_{\text{mem}}$ and $\tau_{\text{syn}}$), weight scalings (input, output, recurrent $\rho$, and weights $\nu$), learning rates ($\alpha_{\bm{\upsilon}}$ and $\alpha_{\bm{\pi}}$), surrogate gradient function (type and scale $\beta$), network architecture, batch size ($n$), memory capacity ($M$), and unroll steps ($T_{\bm{\upsilon}}$ and $T_{\bm{\pi}}$).
-The search results are shown in the \hyperref[sec:appendix]{Appendix}.
-After verifying that the resulting models could reliably solve the 2D task, we transferred this setup to the more complex 3D environment.
-While initial results indicated limited task learning, performance improved substantially after refining the initialization of key temporal parameters ($\tau$s and $\nu$), yielding an improved configuration.
-Building on this, we systematically evaluated the optional methods outlined in \autoref{sec:optional_methods}, first in the 2D setting, where several techniques -- such as learnable time constants and adaptive LIF neurons -- yielded marked improvements.
-These enhancements were then integrated into the full 3D task with gravity and 6 degrees of freedom, resulting in our final model configuration, referred to as Pred-Control SNN.
-The outcomes of tuning and transfer from the 2D models as well as the impact of the additional model components are detailed in \autoref{sec:results}.
+\paragraph{Hyperparameter search} To identify a robust training configuration, we first applied the necessary methods from \autoref{sec:necessary_steps} to the 2D reaching task, to identify viable time constants ($\tau_{\text{mem}}$, $\tau_{\text{syn}}$, and $\tau_{\text{ada}}$ for ALIF neurons), weight scalings (input, output, recurrent proportion $\rho$, and expected pre-synaptic spike rate $\nu$), learning rates ($\alpha_{\bm{\upsilon}}$ and $\alpha_{\bm{\pi}}$), surrogate gradient function (type and scale $\beta$), network architecture, batch size ($n$), memory capacity ($M$), and unroll steps ($T_{\bm{\upsilon}}$ and $T_{\bm{\pi}}$), as well as the optional methods outlined in \autoref{sec:optional_methods}.
+Hyperparameters optimized for the 2D task did not transfer reliably to the 3D setting, requiring task-specific retuning of temporal parameters and weight scalings.
+The search results are shown in the \hyperref[sec:appendix]{Appendix} and all final hyperparameters used in the reported experiments are summarized in \autoref{sec:hyperparameters}.